 The time in Switzerland

-The time in Switzerland is UTC + 1 hour.
+The time in Switzerland is UTC (GMT) + 1 hour in winter and UTC + 2 hours in summer.
 Sunrise and sunset times vary, with long days in June and short days in December.
-The time is the same everywhere in the country, and there is no difference with any of the surrounding countries either.
+The local Swiss time is the same throughout the country, and there is no time difference with any of the surrounding countries.

 Daylight saving time is being observed, so the time shifts one hour twice per year.

-Switzerland is located in the Central European Time zone (CET), which is UTC + 1 hour.
-After the switch to summer time, this time zone is called Central European Summer Time (CEST), which is UTC + 2 hours.
+Switzerland has one time zone: the Central European Time zone (CET), which is UTC (GMT) + 1 hour.
+After the change to summer time, this time zone is called Central European Summer Time (CEST), which is UTC + 2 hours.

 Daylight saving time

-Switzerland is on "winter time" from late October to late March.
+Switzerland is in “winter time” from late October to late March.
 This is the normal, Central European Time (CET).

-Switzerland is on "summer time" from late March to late October.
-The time is shifted one hour forward to enjoy more daylight in the evenings.
-So, when it's 20:00 (8 PM), it's actually only 19:00 (7 PM).
+Switzerland is in “summer time” from late March to late October.
+The time is shifted one hour forward to have more daylight in the evenings.
+So when it’s 20:00 (8 PM), it’s actually only 19:00 (7 PM).
 This is called the Central European Summer Time (CEST).

-The date to switch to the new time varies a bit: it's done overnight, in the early morning of the last Sunday in March (1 hour forward) and the last Sunday in October (1 hour back).
+The exact clock change date varies: it’s done overnight, in the early morning of the last Sunday in March (1 hour forward) and the last Sunday in October (1 hour back).

 Sunrise and sunset in Switzerland